aimagelab/VKD/README.md

 ### Teacher-Student Training

 **First step**: the backbone network is trained for the standard Video-To-Video setting.
-In this stage, training examples comprises N images drawn from the same tracklet (N=8 by default; you can change it through the argument ``--num_train_images``.
+In this stage, each training example comprises of N images drawn from the same tracklet (N=8 by default; you can change it through the argument ``--num_train_images``.

 ```shell
 # To train ResNet-50 on MARS (teacher, first step) run: